How to integrate Dovetail MCP with OpenClaw

 Create Data PointTool to create a data point within a channel.

-Create InsightTool to create a new insight in dovetail.
+Create ProjectTool to create a new project in your Dovetail workspace.

-Create TopicTool to create a new topic in a channel.
+Create TopicTool to create a new topic in a Dovetail channel.

 Delete ChannelTool to delete an existing channel.